 The Principles & Practice of Social Media Marketing

-Course lessons will be provided in seven parts, for participants to access in accordance with their own timetables.
+Course lessons will be provided in thirteen parts, for participants to access in accordance with their own timetables.
 Interaction with the course tutor is enabled through the platform software tools (with telephone backup if required).